waterway/waterway.github.io/about.md

 permalink: /about/
 ---

 Welcome to my personal blog site.
-Here you can find out info about Software Development, Information Security, Intelligence and methods how to use cryptography on real-time applications.
+Here you can find out information about Software Development and Information Security.

-About me: Just a person.
+About me: Software Developer.